 - Our preschool classes are built on activities including singing, playing, listening, rhythms, and creative movement.

-All our students, whether majoring in piano or not, learn to use the piano, because the keyboard provides the most graphical representation of how music is organized.
+Most of our class students, whether majoring in piano or not, learn basic piano skills, because the keyboard provides the most graphical representation of how music is organized.

 Our private and small group teachers individualize the approach that best suits each student.
-We particularly want to provide students with a good understanding of music reading, not just playing by finger number, hand position, or rote.
-In addition to Just Playing, the basic music reading method used by the whole school, students will study a variety of repertoire pieces based on their interests and the best choices to help them progress–classical, folk, and fun music.
+It is important to us that we provide students with a good understanding of music reading, not just playing by finger number, hand position, or rote.
+In addition to Just Playing, the basic music-reading method used by the whole school, students will study a variety of repertoire pieces based on their interests and the best choices to help them progress, including classical, folk, and fun music.

 Students are given a range of performance opportunities, including preschool programs, choral festivals and concerts, musical theater productions, student recitals, and community performances.